major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 /**
  * @class UserController
- * @desc Responsible for handling to API requests for the
+ * @desc Responsible for handling API requests for the
  * /user route.
  **/